Orthogonal-Research-Lab/Proposals/ALife 19/Developmental-Incongruity-Heterochrony.md

 ### Assumptions
 One way to interpret the interactions of developmental sequences is by treating then as a dynamical system.
 Based on _Drosophila_ embryogenesis, a number of studies [16-20] suggest that development can be characterized as a dynamical system rather than a series of discrete programs executed serially.
 This view seems to conflict with convential views of heterochrony, so a series of assumptions need to be made in order to bridge the gap between the language of heterochrony and developmental dynamics.

-__H1:__ a reconstituted tree can be used to represent compound heterochrony (swap tree branch sets at a node between trees).

-__H2:__ a recombined tree can be used to represent compound heterochrony (file branch sets at a node within trees).

-__H3:__ a differentially-stretched tree can be used to represent compound heterochrony (provides access to different parts of development).
+In this paper, we will use Cayley trees [21] to model the expression of phenotypic change.
+This model demonstrates the contingent nature of single factors and their effect on collective behavior.
+The Cayley tree structures can be overlapped to simulate cross-talk between developmental regulatory networks.
+These overlapping structures not only allow us to simulate switching behaviors and nonlinear behaviors [22], but form computational mechanisms in their own right.

+This paper also introduces a number of new concepts related to heterochrony, including basic functions for multiphasic (Figure 1) and compound (Figure 2) heterochrony.
+Each of these types of heterochrony produce a function of degree of differentiation over the life-history (time) of the developmental process.
+The mathematical development of these newly-identified forms of heterochrony are defined in Supplementary Materials (https://orthogonal-research-lab.github.io/Compound-Heterochrony.html), which provides details and mathematical formalisms, conceptual results, and theoretical scenarios for nonlinear switches during developmental growth (Figure 3).

 ## Results

 ### Compound and Multiphasic Heterochrony
-We can go beyond the empirical work of Williamson and define two alternate models for characterizing heterochrony in life-history: multiphasic and compound.
+We can go beyond the empirical work of Williamson and further define the two alternate models for characterizing heterochrony in life-history: multiphasic and compound.
 Multiphasic heterochrony involves plastic responses to growth stimuli over developmental time.
 Compound heterochrony involves developmental trajectories inherited from multiple species.
 These types of heterochrony are demonstrated in Figures 1 and 2, respectively.
 Both of these types can also be characterized using a dynamical formulation of previous descriptions of heterochrony.

 <p align="center">
   <img width="1008" height="500" src="https://user-images.githubusercontent.com/38323286/53188873-db932e80-35cb-11e9-84f8-8bb181b4a1b6.png">